 eCommerce Power:

 Again, WordPress wasn’t originally designed as an eCommerce solution.
-Therefore, Magento will reign supreme as the most dynamic eCommerce platform.
+Therefore, Magento store will reign supreme as the most dynamic eCommerce platform.
 WordPress can develop small to medium-sized online stores.

 However, if you’re planning to develop a large online store to the likes of Amazon, Etsy, and eBay, then you should consider using Magento.